avocado-framework/avocado/docs/source/WritingTests.rst

 ``examples/tests`` directory, that contains a few samples to take some inspiration from.
 That directory, besides containing examples, is also used by the Avocado self test suite to do functional testing of Avocado itself.
+Although one can inspire in `<https://github.com/avocado-framework-tests>`__ where people are allowed to share their basic system tests.

 It is also recommended that you take a look at the :ref:`api-reference`. for more possibilities.